kodama78/git-workflow/README.md

 The quick answer is by doing these steps within your command line tool

-1.`git add .` - Add all files
+1. `git add .` - Add all files
-2.`git commit -m "message describing what i'm commiting"` - Commit the files that were added (staged) 3.`git push origin master` - Push these files to a remote location (origin master)
+2. `git commit -m "message describing what i'm commiting"` - Commit the files that were added (staged)
+3. `git push origin master` - Push these files to a remote location (origin master)

 ### What do these lines mean?

 #### Step 1 - git add .
-	-`git add` is the command we use to stage files for a commit.
+	- `git add` is the command we use to stage files for a commit.
 This tells the `git commit` command which files we are saving together
 	- The **.** part of the command is used to tell git we want to add **all** files that have been changed or modified.

 #### Step 2 - git commit -m "message describing what i'm commiting"
-	-`git commit` is the command we use to commit that staged files to our local repo
+	- `git commit` is the command we use to commit that staged files to our local repo
 	- **-m** tells our commit command we want to add a message
 	- The text that is surounded by quotes is the message we want to add with our commit.
 	- *A good commit message describe the functionality that was changed* The files that were added/edited/deleted will be easy to find within the commit

 #### Step 3 - git push origin master
-	-`git push` is the command that takes our local repo and pushes the commits to a remote location
+	- `git push` is the command that takes our local repo and pushes the commits to a remote location
 	- **origin** describes the remote location.
 More about git remotes [here](http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
 	- **master** describes the branch you are pushing too.
 More about branching later but for now pushing to master will be the default